En Español

 Camposofía

-Support to facilitate ongoing dialogues around food systems and develop case studies and video production that communicate the scale of impact of The Camposofia Community Center and what is possible for communities in Puerto Rico.
+Camposofia’s mission is to transform the way agriculture is practiced in Puerto Rico, where agriculture aligns with the needs of rural communities.
+Wildseeds Grant funds support facilitation of ongoing dialogues around food systems and develop case studies and video production that communicate the scale of impact of The Camposofia Community Center as a model of what is possible for communities from within Puerto Rico.

 Newport, OR